-Evaluation BASIC: The ERROR statement is not supported by Evaluation BASIC.
+Evaluation BASIC: The ERROR statement is not suported by Evaluation BASIC.

-5.6.7 STOP statement
+5.6.7 STOP STATEMENT

 The STOP statement terminates program execution at the logical end of the program.
-There may be one or more STOP statements in a POWER BASIC program, and they may appear anywhere within the program.
+There may be one or more STOP statements in a POWER line number> STOP

+BASIC program.
+They may appear anywhere within the program.